Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/poc/README.md

 ## Euan Bourke    | 21332142

 ## Brendan Golden | 12136891
+### Reports
+I was the main person in charge of organising the weekly reports.
+This covers everything from the format to nudging folks to fill out their sections as well as submissions.

+### Microservice
+The microservice I am in charge of is the Profile microservice.
+Overall it is a simple and self-contained service comprising of CRU (no delete in this prototype).

+### Reviews
+A solid chunk of my contributions were on the PR's, giving feedback and requesting changes.
+This feedback often contained reasons why changes were required.

+### Discord Webhooks
+I setup the discord webhook so any changes on the repo would be immediately sent to a channel on our group Discord.
+This dramatically increased interactions on all github related events since all members were pinged by it.

 ## Sean Caplis    | 21342342
   - Helped Killian in designing DB schema